+A few diagnostics systems have been produced which are reasonable for power transmission, but there have been none capable of sufficiently diagnosing power distribution networks [1].
 For this reason, we have developed a new diagnostics algorithm tailored specifically for diagnosing power distribution networks.
 It encompasses both a wealth of domain knowledge obtained through years of work within the power distribution industry and a scientific approach gained from extensive study of the general diagnostics domain.
 The following will explain why the diagnosis of faults in electrical distribution networks poses a unique problem, and then will present the ORMS algorithm in detail.

-B. The Structure of Electrical Distribution Networks
+The Structure of Electrical Distribution Networks

-Electrical Distribution Networks (EDN) consist of various types of electrical components, interconnected by lines.
+Electrical Distribution Networks (EDNs) consist of various types of electrical components, interconnected by lines.
 Power is input to the networks from high voltage transmission lines at sub-stations.
 The power is eventually consumed, at a lower voltage, by customers, or loads.

 When viewed in this way, an electrical distribution network forms a tree topology, with the sub-stations at the roots of the tree, and the loads at the leaves.
 See Fig 2.
 Furthermore, the networks have a hierarchical structure, as will be explained in the following.
 Sub-stations have several switches (circuit breakers) on their outputs, which distribute power to feeder lines.
 Feeders, or trunk lines, lead away from the sub-stations, and distribute power into the different service areas.
 Along the feeder line, there are switches that can be used to isolate parts of the circuit, but otherwise the feeders travel all the way through the service area.
 In some cases, the ends of feeder lines meet at switches that are nominally configured to be open, but which can be closed during outages to reconfigure the feeder circuits and temporarily restore power to areas during outages.
 This practice is commonly known as back feeding.
 Throughout the feeder's length are places where section lines branch off, normally connected by a switch.
 Attached to the section lines are lateral lines, usually with a protection device such as a fuse at the junction.
 Attached to the laterals are transformers, which also include protection devices, and distribute power to customers through taps, or service lines.

-The entire network tree can be viewed as hierarchically composed sub-networks, as shown in Fig. 3.
-Note that the hierarchy levels are network, sub-stations, feeders, sections, laterals, taps, and loads.
+The entire network tree can be viewed as hierarchically composed sub-networks [1,13].
+The hierarchy levels are network, sub-stations, feeders, sections, laterals, taps, and loads.
 At each hierarchy level, the circuit designers routinely place some type of protection devices attaching that level to its sub-networks.
 The reason for these protection devices is to provide fault isolation (i.e. to keep faults from propagating through the network).
 For example, if a fallen tree limb shorts a lateral line, the fuse connecting it to the section line is designed to open before the section line is damaged.